-7.7 Without prejudice to the generality of the provisions contained in Article 7.5 above, in the event of theft/total loss of the Vehicle or any part and/or accessory thereof, the Client shall immediately report the same to:

-(i) The nearest police station: The Client shall obtain from such police station a copy of the first information report (FIR) and ensure that the registration number, chassis and engine number are specified in the FIR.

-(ii) LPIN as specified in the LP Manual.
-The Client shall within 72 hours of the knowledge of the theft, furnish to LPIN, copy of the FIR.
-LPIN shall assist in filing the claim with the Insurance Company.
-In case the stolen Vehicle is recovered and the Client is desirous of availing the Fleet Management Services for it, the Fleet Management charges will be reworked and agreed between the parties.

-7.8 (i) All costs and/or damages and/or consequences arising from late or incomplete report or failure to submit the aforesaid documents shall be borne by the Client.

-(ii) Under no circumstances shall LPIN be held liable towards the Client or a third party.

-(iii) The Client hereby undertakes to facilitate the settlement of all cases of damage by providing the relevant information and taking all the steps required if requested to do so.
+7.6 LPIN shall indemnify, defend and hold the Client harmless, at all times, from and against any all claims, liability, losses, demands, costs, expenses (including attorney fees) in respect of and/or arising out of, (i) breach of the terms of this Agreement; and/or (ii) the services provided hereunder.

-7.9 In case of total loss or theft of the Vehicle, all payments from the Insurance Company shall be made directly to the Client.
+7.7 In case of total loss or theft of the Vehicle, all payments from the Insurance Company shall be made directly to the Client.

-ARTICLE 8 - CLIENT'S COVENANTS
+ARTICLE 8 - LPIN'S COVENANTS

-During the subsistence of this Agreement and within the Contract Period, the Client shall:
+During the subsistence of this Agreement and within the Contract Period, LPIN shall:

 not assign the Agreement to any other party.

-8.2 indemnify and keep indemnified LPIN, at all times, from any claim or demand arising out of the repair and maintenance of the Vehicle facilitated by LPIN under this Agreement.
-LPIN shall provide sufficient proof while raising any claim of indemnification.

-8.3 authorise LPIN to fill in, alter, amend or complete such forms, documents or papers as may be required to lodge claims on the Insurance Company.

 ARTICLE 9 - EVENTS OF DEFAULT

-9.1 An event of default shall occur hereunder if the Client:
+9.1 An event of default shall occur hereunder if LPIN:

-(i) fails to make any of the payments or part thereof or any other payment required to be made hereunder when due and such failure continues for a period of 14 days after written notice is sent to the Client; or
+(i) fails to make any of the payments or part thereof or any other payment required to be made hereunder when due; or

-(ii) fails to perform or observe any other covenant, conditions or agreement to be performed or observed by it hereunder or in any other document furnished to LPIN in connection herewith; or
+(ii) fails to perform or observe any other covenant, conditions or agreement to be performed or observed by it hereunder or in any other document furnished to the Client in connection herewith; or

 shall be in default under any other agreement at any time executed with any of the parties hereto; or

-assign this Agreement to a third party without obtaining prior written consent of LPIN.
+assign this Agreement to a third party without obtaining prior written consent of the Client.

 ARTICLE 10 - TRAVEL OUTSIDE CONTRACTED BOUNDARY

 10.1 The Client may take the Vehicle outside the Contracted Boundary on temporary basis.
-In case LPIN offers its Fleet Management Services in the city where the Client would like to take the Vehicle on temporary basis, LPIN would arrange to provide such Fleet Management Services as would be available in that city.
+In case LPIN offers its services in the city where the Client would like to take the Vehicle on temporary basis, LPIN would arrange to provide such services as would be available in that city.
 In case, LPIN’s Designated Authorized Workshops are not available in the vicinity of the location of the Client/user, the Client/user may get the necessary repairs done locally in consultation with LPIN.
 LPIN will treat reimbursements of such invoices at par with those that are received directly from a Designated Authorized Workshop.

 ARTICLE 11 - MISCELLANEOUS